Division of Perioperative Anesthesia

 Division of Pain Medicine

 Provides an interactive team approach to acute pain treatment and chronic pain management with consultative and outpatient clinics that tailor treatment options to individual patient needs.
-The division’s Pain Treatment Services offers a wide range of programs and was the first multidisciplinary program in the world to provide treatment and support for acute and chronic pain in children and young adults.
-It is the most clinically active program of its kind in the world.
+The division’s Pain Treatment Center offers a wide range of programs and was the first multidisciplinary program in the world to provide treatment and support for acute and chronic pain in children and young adults.
+It is the most clinically active program of its kind.

 Home Analgesia Program